 If your trip coincides with Independence Day (9/15), then you can go anywhere and enjoy the festivities.
 It's a colorful, raucous affair with people adorning cars, homes, and businesses with the Costa Rican flag.
 Celebrations kick off with the Desfile de Faroles, a night parade of children carrying homemade lanterns.
 Cartago, located just outside San José, is the final destination of a symbolic independence torch that is literally carried by relay runners all the way from Guatemala.
 Needless to say, the parades and parties here are epic.

 If there's one activity tailor-made for Costa Rica's green season, it's rafting.
 By June, the rivers are raging and the greenery along the banks is in full bloom.
 That's not to say the only options are for adrenaline junkies (like the wild class IV rapids on Reventazon River)—the Savegre River, which passes through Manuel Antonio National Park, features class II and III rapids ideal for kids as young as eight.

 For whale watching, head to the Osa Peninsula.
 Just offshore from Bahía Drake, humpback whales migrating from the south pass by during the months of July to November.
 In this area you can see them engaged in mating or, if you're lucky, giving birth to calves.
 And your best chance to view nesting turtles is during the green season, too.
 From July to December (and most frequently in September-November), thousands of female turtles crawl up on the beach to lay their eggs.
-Try the Ostional Wildlife Refuge and Parque Nacional Tortuguero, on the northern Caribbean coast.
+Try the Ostional Wildlife Refuge and Tortuguero National Park, on the northern Caribbean coast.